Usually, bacteria are the cause of cystitis.

 Looking directly into the bladder with a flexible viewing tube (cystoscopy) may help diagnose the problem when cystitis does not resolve with treatment.
 Doctors also try to find a cause in men who have cystitis.
 Prostatitis, Prostatitis Prostatitis is pain and swelling, inflammation, or both of the prostate gland.
 The cause is sometimes a bacterial infection.
 Pain can occur in the area between the scrotum and anus or in the... read more the most common cause, can usually be diagnosed by examination of the prostate and urine tests.

 In women who have recurrent urinary tract infection (UTI), doctors do a pelvic examination to detect manageable conditions like vaginal atrophy Symptoms Menopause is the permanent end of menstrual periods and thus of fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more (thinning, drying, and inflammation of the vaginal walls), urethral diverticulum (the formation of a pocket or sac along the urethra), fecal incontinence Fecal Incontinence Fecal incontinence is the loss of control over bowel movements.
-Fecal incontinence can occur briefly during bouts of diarrhea or when hard stool becomes lodged in the rectum ( fecal impaction)... read more , and vaginal prolapse Pelvic Organ Prolapse (POP) Pelvic organ prolapse involve a dropping down (prolapse) of the bladder, urethra, small intestine, rectum, uterus, or vagina caused by weakness of or injury to the ligaments, connective tissue... read more .
+Fecal incontinence can occur briefly during bouts of diarrhea or when hard stool becomes lodged in the rectum ( fecal impaction)... read more , and vaginal prolapse Pelvic Organ Prolapse (POP) Pelvic organ prolapse involves relaxation or weakening of the ligaments, connective tissue, and muscles of the pelvis, causing the bladder, urethra, small intestine, rectum, or uterus to bulge... read more .
 Men with recurrent UTI should be evaluated for prostatitis Prostatitis Prostatitis is pain and swelling, inflammation, or both of the prostate gland.
 The cause is sometimes a bacterial infection.
 Pain can occur in the area between the scrotum and anus or in the... read more , urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
 Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more , and urinary retention Urinary Retention Urinary retention is inability to urinate or incomplete emptying of the bladder.
 People who have incomplete emptying of the bladder may have urinary frequency or urinary incontinence.
 If the... read more (incomplete bladder emptying).

 Prevention of Bladder Infection